soniabrami/toddmotto.github.io/_posts/2015-12-14-directive-to-directive-communication-with-require.md

 Now, each time a new `tab` Directive is used, this `$ctrl.addTab` function is called and pushed into the `this.tabs` Array inside the `tabs` Controller.

-With three tabs, our `$ctrl.addTab` function will be called three times, and the Array will have three items inside.
-We can then use the Array to iterate over the tab titles and add clickable behaviour to select the correct tab once the title is clicked:
+With three tabs our `$ctrl.addTab` function will be called three times, and the Array will contain three items.
+We can then use the Array to iterate over the tab titles and add clickable behaviour to select the correct tab when each title is clicked:

 {% highlight javascript %}
 function tabs() {